learnbyexample/100_page_python_intro/100_page_python_intro.md

 ## IDLE debugging

 Sites like [Pythontutor](http://www.pythontutor.com/visualize.html#mode=edit) allow you to visually debug a program — you can execute a program step by step and see the current value of variables.
-Similar feature is typically provided by IDEs.
+Similar feature is typically provided by IDEs as well.
 Under the hood, these visualizations would likely be using the `pdb` module discussed in the previous section.

 This section will show an example with `IDLE`.
 Before you can run the program, first select **Debugger** option under **Debug** menu.
 You can also use `idle3.9 -d` to launch IDLE in debug mode directly.
 You'll see a new window pop up as shown below: